LATEST CORONAVIRUS (COVID-19) UPDATES:

 If you are interested in receiving wood chips, please complete and return this form: Wood Chips Request Form.
 Please note that wood chip quantities are limited to the capacity of our chip trucks which are 12 cubic yards or 25 cubic yards.

-Waste wood is available to be delivered to locations in Racine County, east of highway 45 for a $75 fee plus tax.
+Waste wood is available to be delivered to locations in Racine County, east of highway 45 for a $75 fee.
 Waste wood is a result of tree removals and is defined as tree trunks and large branches of irregular size, shape, and condition.
 It is comprised of various species and is typically used as firewood.
 It is un-cut and un-split, varies in size from 12-inches in diameter to 60-inches in diameter, and may contain hollows and be in various stages of decay.
 The truck bed is approximately 20'Lx8'Wx4'H.

 Availability varies throughout the year.
 If you are interested in receiving waste wood, please complete and return this form: Waste Wood Request Form